Prevalence of Anxiety and Depression Symptoms among Post Bariatric Surgery Patients in Baghdad-Iraq

 Objectives: Estimate the rates of anxiety and depression among post-operative bariatric surgery patients.

 Conclusions: Anxiety was found to be more common than depression among patients who underwent bariatric surgery.
-Variables predicting both depression and anxiety were diabetes mellitus, post-operative severe obesity, and a history of psychiatric disorders before surgery.
+Variables predicting both depression and anxiety were diabetes mellitus, post-operative severe obesity, and history of psychiatric disorders before surgery.

 Received May.
 2023

-Accepted July 2023
+Accepted: July 2023

 Downloads